quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 unknown frame types, the error field has the value "unknown" and the numerical value without variable-length integer encoding can be logged in error_code.

-The CONNECTION_CLOSE reason phrase is a byte sequences.
+The CONNECTION_CLOSE reason phrase is a byte sequence.
 It is likely that this sequence is presentable as UTF-8, in which case it can be logged in the `reason` field.
 The `reason_bytes` field supports logging the raw bytes, which can be useful when the value is not UTF-8 or when an endpoint does not want to decode it.